 Ancient inscription from the Baptistery

-Rectangular white marble plaque, datable to the second half of the 13th century, coming from an unspecified place inside the Baptistery, bearing an inscription in Latin engraved across the field, which reads:
+Rectangular white marble plaque, datable to the second half of the 13th century, originating from a courtyard near the sacristy of the San Giovanni rectory, bearing an inscription in Latin engraved across the field, which reads:

 “You have been baptized, anointed with chrism, purified with hyssop, you have been reborn at the living springs